-Teman Evans received his MArch with advanced placement from Harvard University’s Graduate School of Design in 2004, during which time he was nominated for a Fulbright Fellowship and his thesis work was nominated for the prestigious James Templeton Kelly Thesis Prize.
-He holds a magna cum laude B.S. in architecture with an A.A. in music theory from the University of Florida.
+Teman Evans received his advanced placement MArch from Harvard University’s Graduate School of Design in 2004.
+He was nominated for a Fulbright and GSD faculty elected his graduate architecture thesis for a James Templeton Kelly Thesis Prize nomination.
+Teman also holds a summa cum laude B.S. in architecture with an A.A. in music theory from the University of Florida.